Gregorcnik/battelCompile/README.md

 ### Directives & Constants

-There are also *directives* and *compile time constants*.
+There are also *directives* and *compile-time constants*.
 All of them start with #.
-Directives are in their own lines while constants act like numbers.
+Directives are in their own lines, while constants act like numbers.

-- ``#starts param`` (param denotes the parameter): *Directive* to pad with flag instructions so before the next instruction there are `param` instructions.
+- ``#starts param`` (param denotes the parameter): *Directive* to pad with flag instructions so before the next instruction, there are `param` instructions.
 This can be useful when developing the program, so that relative jumps need not be corrected when adding code.
 - ``#free param``: *Directive* to mark the register, where the variable by the name of ``param`` is saved, free.
-In other words it frees the register binding, but not its runtime value; later variables may reuse that register.
-The ``#size`` and co. do include it to their count.
+In other words, it frees the register binding, but not its runtime value; later variables may reuse that register.
+The ``#size`` and co. do include it in their count.

 - ``#size``: *Compile time constant* that expands to the number of instructions in the program.
 - ``#before``: *Compile time constant* that expands to the number of instructions before the current instructions.
 - ``#after``: *Compile time constant* that expands to the number of instructions after the current instructions.

-Compile time constants can be modified by adding a predetermined amount and multipliying them with a predetermined amount.
+Compile-time constants can be modified by adding a predetermined amount and multiplying them by a predetermined amount.
 So ``#constant:a:b`` means ``(#constant * b) + a``.
 You can omit adding and multiplying like this ``#constant`` and ``#constant:a``.

 ```asm
 directives_and_constants 0